zacharee/MastodonRedirect/README.md

 ```

 ## Setup
-If any domains aren't enabled for handling by Mastodon/Lemmy Redirect, the app will let you know and provide you buttons for enabling them.
+If any domains aren't enabled for handling by the Fediverse Redirect variant, the app will let you know and provide you buttons for enabling them.

 Enabling each supported domain one at a time is possible, but tedious.
-Instead, Mastodon/Lemmy Redirect can use [Shizuku](https://shizuku.rikka.app) to automatically enable all links at once.
+Instead, Fediverse Redirect can use [Shizuku](https://shizuku.rikka.app) to automatically enable all links at once.
 The setup for Shizuku is a little complex, but can be done completely on-device on Android 11 and later.
 It is also only needed once for the initial setup or for enabling domains added in app updates.

-Alternatively, you can use [LinkSheet](https://github.com/1fexd/LinkSheet) to have supported domains open in Mastodon/Lemmy Redirect.
+Alternatively, you can use [LinkSheet](https://github.com/1fexd/LinkSheet) to have supported domains open in Fediverse Redirect.
 LinkSheet needs to be set as your default browser and then acts as a much more comprehensive and usable version of Android's built-in link handling options.

 ## Usage
-Open Mastodon/Lemmy Redirect and select your preferred client.
+Open the chosen Fediverse Redirect variant and select your preferred client.

 ## Client Support
-Unfortunately, many Mastodon and Lemmy clients don't have a way for Mastodon/Lemmy Redirect to interface with them.
+Unfortunately, many Mastodon and Lemmy clients don't have a way for Fediverse Redirect to interface with them.

-Mastodon/Lemmy Redirect relies on clients having a link sharing target that can parse and open fediverse links.
+Fediverse Redirect relies on clients having a link sharing target that can parse and open fediverse links.

 Clients such as Tusky and Trunks do have share targets, but they can only be used to create new posts, with the shared link as the content.
 Other clients have no share targets at all.